FINAL UPDATE: Delay at 4th Street Bridge has cleared. NB #TThird resuming regular service. (More: 22 in last 48 hours)

 Project Design

-On November 21, 2022, the SFMTA awarded the project’s predevelopment agreement to Potrero Neighborhood Collective (PNC) as lead developer.
-PNC will work together with the City, community and project stakeholders to further refine the Project design during the pre-development phase.
+On November 21, 2022, the SFMTA awarded the project's predevelopment agreement to Potrero Neighborhood Collective (PNC) as lead developer.
+PNC is working together with the City, community and project stakeholders to further refine the Project design during the pre-development phase.

-The PNC design includes a modern, three-story bus storage and maintenance transit facility, over 500 units of affordable housing for those with low or moderate incomes, and multiple opportunities for commercial retail and concessions.
-The project would be the nation’s first known joint development of a bus maintenance facility with housing constructed adjacent to and above– a groundbreaking approach that prioritizes a safe, equitable, and sustainable transportation system while also supporting the City’s housing goals.
+The PNC design includes a modern, four-story bus storage and maintenance transit facility, up to 465 units of affordable family housing for those with low or moderate incomes, and multiple opportunities for commercial retail and concessions.
+The project would be the nation's first known joint development of a bus maintenance facility with housing constructed adjacent to and above the bus facility, a groundbreaking approach that prioritizes safe, equitable, and sustainable transportation while also supporting the City's housing goals.

 • Improved pedestrian and bike infrastructure for enhanced safety and comfort